A is for Asana: A Beginner’s Guide to 39 Must-Know Yoga Terms

 New to yoga?
 Congratulations!
 Starting a new yoga practice is like saying ‘yes’ to a life-changing journey.
 As with any adventure worth going on, it can be helpful to keep a field guide handy.
 This article features 39 popular yoga terms - and a few memorable situations - that beginner yoga students are likely to encounter on and off the mat.

-What These 39 Popular Yoga Terms Will Help You Do
+How These 39 Popular Yoga Terms Can Help Your Practice

 Spoiler Alert: Skip this section if you enjoy being caught off guard, especially when it comes to surprise bodily functions.